 DESCRIPTION OF WORK:

-The work is performed in coordination with the Soldier Readiness Test & Training Program (SRT2P) team at designated United States Army Forces Command (FORSCOM) locations and in the local Military Treatment Facility (MTF).
-The Certified Athletic Trainer (ATC) shall work under the clinical supervision of the SRT2P physical therapist or designated privileged provider with oversight and supervision by the Brigade (BDE) Surgeon or designated medical provider.
-Function as an integrated member of a BN-based multi-disciplinary team focused on optimizing military mission readiness and performance through medical availability and task specific performance by supporting basic acute care, injury control, and performance optimization.
-The ATC will be required to observe Battalion (BN) specific training events (e.g., shooting ranges, obstacle courses, combatives training).
+The Registered Dietitian (RD) shall provide services within scope of practice as defined by the Academy of Nutrition and Dietetics.
+The work is performed in coordination with the Soldier Readiness Test & Training Program (SRT2P) team at designated United States Army Forces Command (FORSCOM) locations in Military Treatment Facilities (MTF).
+The RD shall report to the Battalion (BN) SRT2P Coordinator.
+The RD shall function as an integrated member of a BN-based, multi-disciplinary team focused on optimizing military mission readiness and performance through medical availability and task specific performance by providing and facilitating force health protection in support of military operations and patient/casualty care.
+The RD will be required to observe BN specific training events (e.g., shooting ranges, obstacle courses, combatives training).
 Be physically able to hike in austere environment and terrain (i.e. rocky, no running water, no shelter, no bathroom, no climate control, inclement weather, loud, smoky) while carrying their own backpack with necessary supplies.
 Be physically able to lift and manipulate loads and weight plates up to 45 pounds.

 DESCRIPTION OF EDUCATION AND EXPERIENCE REQUIRED:

-- Possess any relevant Bachelor's Degree with four years of experience (during the last five years), OR
+- Possess any relevant Bachelor’s Degree with four years of relevant experience (during the last five years) from a college or university accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), OR

-- Possess any relevant Master's Degree with two years of experience (during the last five years)
+- Possess any relevant Master’s Degree from a college or university accredited by ACEND with two years of relevant experience (during the last five years), OR

-- Possess current, active, valid unrestricted license in any of the 50 Unites States, the District of Colombia, the Commonwealth of Puerto Rico, Guam, or the U.S. Virgin Islands
+- Possess a current, active, valid, and unrestricted state license in any of the 50 Unites States, the District of Colombia, the Commonwealth of Puerto Rico, Guam, or the U.S. Virgin Islands.

-- Possess Basic Life Support (BLS) certification with automated external defibrillators (AED) certification through the American Heart Association BLS for Healthcare Providers
+- Possess current valid certification in Basic Life Support (BLS) with AED certification from the American Heart Association BLS for Healthcare Providers

 DESCRIPTION OF TASKS: